Should you Choose Wordpress for your website?

 WordPress has become one of the most popular, if not the most popular, blogging platform and CMS on the planet.
-But, despite it’s popularity there are still a number of drawbacks.
+In early 2017, it is estimated WordPress powers 26% of the internet’s websites.
+Despite its popularity there are still a number of drawbacks.
 I’ve compiled a list of what I believe are the major factors in play for the platform, and against it.

 Disclaimer: I do a lot of work with WordPress, including custom plugin and theme development.
-I am very much pro-Wordpress, but I have tried to balance the arguments each way with the aim of being as impartial as possible.
-Sorry if I haven’t pulled that off.
+However, I don’t believe WordPress is the only viable option for content management systems.
+I have tried to balance the arguments each way with the aim of being as impartial as possible.

-The massive community is even more useful if you are planning on doing custom development.
-There are 30,000 questions and 43,000 answers on WordPress Answers alone.
-You then have the extensive documentation on WordPress Codex, and thousands of other websites.
-If you have a question about WordPress, it’s probably already been answered (this is one of those cases where this statement is actually true)
+The massive ecosystem of developers is even more useful if you are planning on doing custom development.
+There are 75,870 questions on WordPress Stack Exchange.
+You then have the new WordPress Developer Resource website, plus thousands of other websites.
+If you have a question about WordPress development, it’s probably already been answered.

 Pro: Easy to Install

 WordPress is famous for it’s easy installation process.
 This is one of those things they have got so incredibly right.
 No other self-hosted web app can compare.